-Financial advice in Spain should always take into consideration the rules and regulations of the Spanish system.
-Expats need to be aware of opportunities available locally along with potential pitfalls when constructing their personal financial plan.
-Everyone’s situation is different; it is important, therefore, to create a plan based on your financial position as it stands today with a view to the future, in combination with your personal and family circumstances.
+Financial advice in Spain should always consider the rules and regulations of the Spanish system.
+Expats must be aware of local opportunities and potential pitfalls when constructing their financial plans.
+Everyone’s situation is different; it is important to create a plan based on your financial position as it stands today with a view to the future, in combination with your personal and family circumstances.
 Most people’s planning requirements tend to fall into the following categories:

 - Cash flow management